sourcecodethai/winston-express-middleware/Readme.md

     }));
 ```

 The logger needs to be added AFTER the express router(`app.router)`) and BEFORE any of your custom error handlers(`express.handler`).
-Since express-winston will just log the errors and not __handle__ them, you can still use your custom error handler like `express.handler`, just be sure to put the logger before any of your handlers.
+Since winston-express-middleware will just log the errors and not __handle__ them, you can still use your custom error handler like `express.handler`, just be sure to put the logger before any of your handlers.

 ### Options